Bab Doukkala Mosque

-The Bab Doukkala Mosque (مسجد باب دكالة) or Mosque of Bab Doukkala is a major neighbourhood mosque (a Friday mosque) in Marrakesh, Morocco, dating from the 16th century.
-It is named after the nearby city gate, Bab Doukkala, in the western city walls.
-It is also known as the al-Hurra Mosque (or Mosque of the Free One, in reference to its founder, Massa'uda al-Wizkitiya).
+The Bab Doukkala Mosque (مسجد باب دكالة) or Mosque of Bab Doukkala is a mosque in Marrakesh, Morocco.
+It is named after the nearby western city gate, Bab Doukkala.
+It was built in the 16th century during the Saadian period.
+It is also known as the al-Hurra Mosque ("Mosque of the Free One"), in reference to its founder, Massa'uda al-Wizkitiya.
+Like the contemporary Mouassine Mosque to the southeast, it was built as a Friday mosque for what was a newly redevelopped neighbourhood at the time.
+It formed the main element in a larger religious-charitable complex that also included a madrasa, a hammam, a library, a fountain, and more.